-1.1.1 Courses in fulfillment of the Upper Division Writing Requirement GR Category must meet the following criteria:
+2.1.1 Courses in fulfillment of the Upper Division Writing Requirement GR Category must meet the following criteria:

-1.1.1.1 Instructors in all Upper Division Writing Requirement curriculum will integrate a substantial writing component that meets Student Learning Outcomes (SLOs) for writing as established by the GEGC.
-For this policy, that’s understood as a required total of at least 5,000 words in the various assignments.
-These assignments and 5,000 words may be in 1 upper division course, or spread over 2 upper-division courses.

-1.1.1.2 All Upper Division Writing Requirement courses must include instructional activities that are appropriate to course writing assignments.
+2.1.1.1 All Upper Division Writing Requirement courses must include instructional activities that are appropriate to course writing assignments.
 Instructional activities that reflect current best practices include, but are not limited to, the introduction and practice of prewriting, exploratory writing, outlining, drafting, revision in response to instructor feedback on drafts and revisions, editing strategies, peer review, summarizing, relevant documentation conventions, research methods, and information literacy.
 These instructional activities can be adapted across disciplines.

+2.1.1.2 Instructors in all Upper Division Writing Requirement curriculum will integrate a substantial writing component that meets Student Learning Outcomes (SLOs) for writing as established by the GEGC.
+For this policy, that’s understood as a required total of at least 5,000 words in the various assignments.

+2

-1.1.1.3 Instructors who teach courses fulfilling the Upper Division Writing Requirement should refer students with serious writing difficulties to seek writing instruction, tutoring, or other appropriate assistance to improve their writing skills as early as possible.
+2.1.1.3 Instructors who teach courses fulfilling the Upper Division Writing Requirement should refer students with serious writing difficulties to seek writing instruction, tutoring, or other appropriate assistance to improve their writing skills as early as possible.
 For this reason, there must be early feedback on student writing (usually by week three of the term) and further feedback throughout the term, including opportunity for revision where appropriate to the assignment.

-1.1.1.4 Faculty should obtain guidance in the choice of writing assignments and information on evaluating writing from the Director of the Writing Across the Curriculum program and through workshops and other supportive programs sponsored by the Division of Academic Affairs and the Faculty Center for Professional Development.
+2.1.1.4 Faculty should obtain guidance in the choice of writing assignments and information on evaluating writing from appropriate experts.

-1.1.2 Following is a list of Student Learning Objectives to assess learning related to Writing Intensive.
+2.1.2 Following is a list of Student Learning Objectives to assess learning related to Writing Intensive.
 Students successfully completing the Writing Intensive curriculum will be able to: